suidouble/suidouble_metadata/README.md

 #### todo

  - optimization of compress function
- - javacrript library to serialize/deserialize metadata on the client side
  - javascript for time capsules encrypting
  - some web UI to edit/debug/prettyprint metadata